 - Practice social distancing outside the home, staying at least 6 feet from others.
 This is especially important for people who are at higher risk of getting very sick.

-- Cover your nose and mouth with a cloth face cover in public, but remember a mask is not a substitute for social distancing.
+- Cover your nose and mouth with a cloth face cover in public at all times, especially when you can't distance yourself from others.